 The second mode of main interrupt is the "compare" or "alarm".
 In this case, a specific value is entered in the RAM of the clock.
 When the time keeping counter(s) match that value, the interrupt becomes active.
 Refer to Figure 11 for a typical example.
 Figures 9 and 10 show internal interrupt logic and waveforms.
 In addition to a specific one time interrupt (alarm), a repetitive interrupt can be achieved by reprogramming the selected RAM location with a future event value.
-The rule of thumb for an "alarm" interrupt is: All nibbles of higher order than specified are set to C hex (always compare).
-All nibbles lower than specified are set to "zero".
+The rule of thumb for an "alarm" interrupt is: All nibbles of higher order than specified are set to C hex (always

 A programming example of the fastest interrupt rate obtainable (500 per second) is given in Figure 12.
 This program written in NSC800TM code (Z80) sets "always compare" conditions (CC hex) in RAM locations 9 through C, E and F. RAM location D which corresponds to the day of the week counter (a single digit), is set to C. RAM location 8 is set to 0.
 When the first interrupt occurs, the service routine reads the status register and sets the value 2 into RAM location 8.
+At succeeding interrupts, the values 4, 6, 8 are set into location 8 and the sequence repeats.